mvolkmann/blog/src/smalltalk.md

 ## Transcript

-This window displays output written to it.
+This is a read-only window displays output written to it.

 One way to do this is to send `Transcript show: <object>`, perhaps in a Workspace window.